 But paper can be messy.
 You deal with flipping through pages, smudging, mistakes that are difficult to fix, inability to move things, etc. While some may argue this adds to the experience, there could be a better solution for some.

 The reMarkable 2 is an e-ink device, similar to a Kindle, but built for writing.
-The reMarkable tries to feel like paper and provide a distraction-free environment to write while getting some digital advantages.
+The reMarkable tries to feel like paper and provide a distraction-free writing environment while getting some digital advantages.

 You may love using the reMarkable 2 if: